valchkou/cassandra-driver-mapping/README.md

 ### Various Mappings

 	IMPORTANT!:
-	All names are converted to lowercase.
+	- All names are converted to lowercase.
-	JPA annotations give you more features though are not required.
+	- JPA annotations give you more features though are not required.
-	If entity or field is not annotated it will provide its name as default.
+	- If entity or field is not annotated it will provide its name as default.
-	Id field is required for the entity.
+	- Id field is required for the entity.
+	- Index annotation supported starting JPA 2.1.
+    - Index name must be unique within the keyspace.
+    - In C* you can have only one column per index.

    - Simple Bean
 	```java